 #6 You can chill in the sauna and swim in the frozen fjord

-The sauna tradition originating from Finland can be widely found also in Norway.
-Some of the saunas are open even in the summer, but I have to tell you that there is nothing better than a hot sauna in winter, with the breaks for a cold dip in the frozen sea.
+The sauna tradition originating in Finland can be widely found also in Norway.
+Some of the saunas are open even in the summer, but I have to tell you that there is nothing better than a hot sauna in winter, with breaks for a cold dip in the frozen sea.
 I’ve done that in Helsinki in winter and in Oslo in winter – and I would do it again.

 #7 You can chase the Northern Lights

 You can see the Northern Lights in the north of Norway, especially in Tromsø.
 It’s best to rent a car and drive out of the city or take one of the Northern Lights tours.
-There are plenty of Norway winter tours, specializing in the Northern Lights hunt to choose from – for example, this, highly rated Northern Lights Photography Tour.
+There are plenty of Norway winter tours, specializing in the Northern Lights hunt to choose from – for example, this, highly-rated Northern Lights Photography Tour.

 Check other Norway winter tours and the Northern Lights tours in Norway: